Aptivi/NitrocidKS/README.md

 Not only it has some basic commands, but it also provides script support, network support, and tons of awesome things.

+WARNING: 0.0.16.x or later is not backwards-compatible with 0.0.15.x or below.

 ## Build Status

 Here are all the CI build status for all KS branches.